Thailand's outdated tech sector casts cloud over economy

 In 2009, Vietnam's electronics exports were worth $2.8 billion, a tenth of the size of Thailand's.
 Last year they had reached $37.3 billion, compared with Thailand's $33 billion.

 Vietnam's lower wage costs - the minimum wage there is around $6.35 a day compared with $9.14 in Thailand, according to the Kasikorn Research Center - and the government incentives to lure producers are behind its appeal.
-Microsoft Corp (MSFT.O), Canon Inc (7751.T) and Intel Corp (INTC.O) have all set up facilities there in recent years.
+Microsoft Corp, Canon Inc and Intel Corp have all set up facilities there in recent years.

 Thailand's electronics industry has been looking at ways to reinvent itself.